Shipley, West Sussex

 Shipley is a village and civil parish in the Horsham District of West Sussex, England.
 It lies just off the A272 road 6 mi north-east of Storrington.
 The parish includes the village of Coolham and the hamlets of Dragon's Green, Brooks Green and Broomer's Corner.

+History

 Shipley is first mentioned in a charter of 1073 as Scapeleia, and in the Domesday Book of 1086 as Sepelei.
 The name derives from the Old English scēap ('sheep') and lēah ('open ground, such as meadow, pasture, or arable land').
 Thus it means 'sheep-clearing' or 'sheep-pasture'.